madiele/vod2pod-rss/CONTRIBUTING.md

 ### set enviroment variables

-edit the `.dev.env` file with your api keys if needed (be sure to not commit your secrets accidentally)
+after launching the deps install script edit the `.dev.env` file that was generated in the root folder with your api keys if needed (be sure to not commit your secrets accidentally)

 ### launch required services (!!!REQUIRED!!!)
 run `make start-deps`